 Province/territory Data limitation Manitoba The 2020 RPN supply data for Manitoba does not include return-to-practice data.
-Saskatchewan The 2020 RPN return-to-practice data for Saskatchewan was not available.
-Alberta The 2020 RPN return-to-practice data for Alberta was not available.
+Saskatchewan The 2020 and 2021 RPN return-to-practice data for Saskatchewan was not available.
+In 2022, the Registered Psychiatric Nurses Association of Saskatchewan (RPNAS) did not put out a call for non-practising RPNs to return to practice.
+Alberta In 2020, the College of Registered Psychiatric Nurses of Alberta did not put out a call for non-practising RPNs to return to practice.
 The 2021 RPN supply data for Alberta does not include return-to-practice data.
 British Columbia The flow of RPNs in and out of B.C. between 2018 and 2019 is unavailable.
-The 2020 RPN return-to-practice data for B.C. was not available.
-The 2020 and 2021 RPN supply data for B.C. does not include return-to-practice data.
-Yukon The 2020 and 2021 RPN return-to-practice data for Yukon was not available.
+The 2020 and 2022 RPN return-to-practice data for B.C. was not available.
+The 2021 RPN supply data for B.C. does not include return-to-practice data.
+Yukon The 2020 and 2022 RPN return-to-practice data for Yukon was not available.
+In 2021, the Department of Community Services, Government of Yukon, did not put out a call for non-practising RPNs to return to practice.